 The Ocala National Forest has many trails for hiking

-Across from the entrance to Silver Glen Springs is The Yearling Trail, situated in the midst of thousands of acres of scrub that once provided inspiration for writer Marjorie Kinnan Rawling’s 1938 novel, The Yearling.
-The Pulitzer prize-winning story follows a real life Florida family who homesteaded in this scrub in the 1870s.
+Across from the entrance to Silver Glen Springs is The Yearling Trail.
+It is situated in the midst of thousands of acres of scrub that once provided inspiration for writer Marjorie Kinnan Rawling’s 1938 novel, The Yearling.
+The Pulitzer prize-winning story follows a real-life Florida family who homesteaded in this scrub in the 1870s.
 Hikers can see remnants of the homestead while enjoying the scrub terrain, pristine pine and hardwood forests.

 Florida hammock, St. Francis Trail

-The St. Francis Trail, located in the southeastern corner of the Ocala National Forest passes through six distinct Florida ecosystems including oak hammocks, swamps, river floodplains, hardwood forests, scrub and pine flatwoods.
-Keep an eye out for scrub jays, red-tailed hawks, pileated woodpeckers and red-winged blackbirds.
+The St. Francis Trail, located in the southeastern corner of the Ocala National Forest passes through six distinct Florida ecosystems including oak hammocks, swamps, river floodplains, hardwood forests, scrub, and pine Flatwoods.
+Keep an eye out for scrub jays, red-tailed hawks, pileated woodpeckers, and red-winged blackbirds.
 An added bonus is that the trail eventually leads to the remains of a turn-of-the-century port town on the St. John River floodplain.
-In the late 1800s, the town of St. Francis was a thriving port town where steamboats traveled from Jacksonville along the St. Johns.
+In the late 1800s, the town of St. Francis was a thriving port town where steamboats traveled from Jacksonville along with the St. Johns.

 Ocala is Florida’s horse country, and a drive through this world-class horse capital will quickly help you understand what drives this region.
-Some say it’s the nutrient-rich Florida limestone soil that creates healthier grass for stronger horses while others believe it’s Ocala’s equestrian history and close-knit tradition that has nurtured a legacy of winners.
+Some say it’s the nutrient-rich Florida limestone soil that creates healthier grass for stronger horses.
+Others believe it’s Ocala’s equestrian history and close-knit tradition that has nurtured a legacy of winners.
 No matter what the reason, during your visit you’re sure to learn more about horses and the “behind the fence” industry that drives it.

 Ride the Greenway